Air bag vest: Effectiveness in horse riding

 Studies conducted by the British Transport Research Laboratory showed that the vests improved protection by 69% when worn by riders in conjunction with a standard protective vest and cut the risk of rib fractures and damage to internal organs by 20%.
 Studies performed by the TRL for Point Two showed a reduction exceeding 55% in the chest compression experienced while wearing the vest compared to unprotected falls, and that chest compression was cut in half of the maximum limit set by the U.S. National Highway Traffic Safety Administration for chest compression in automobile crashes.
 At a competition in France held in September 2009, rider Karim Florent Laghouag was able to walk away from a fall in which his horse somersaulted over a fence with his only injury a dislocated elbow.
-Similar types of rotational falls had resulted in the death of 13 riders in the four-year span through 2010.
+Similar types of rotational falls have resulted in the death of 13 riders in the four-year span through 2010.
 In 2010, British rider Oliver Townend described the vest as "the biggest step forward in the safety of our sport, ever".
 Townend had his horse fall on top of him while participating in the Rolex Kentucky Three Day in Lexington, Kentucky, and despite a broken sternum and four cracked ribs, credited the vest with allowing him to leave the hospital after only one day, saying that without the vest he "would be in a box or in America for a month".

 Effectiveness in motorcycling

-In motorcycling, Ballester et al. defined the critical information for airbag efficiency assessment: the zones and levels of protection, the impacted surfaces as well as the airbag intervention time and the duration of maintained inflation of the airbag.
+In motorcycling, Ballester et al. defined the critical information for airbag efficiency assessment: the zones and levels of torso protection, the impacted surfaces as well as the airbag intervention time and the duration of maintained inflation of the airbag.
 Also, earlier work by Thollon et al. analysed the effectiveness of airbag protection for reducing thoracic injuries in motorcycle accidents.
 However, more research is needed regarding neck protection for motorcyclists.
 Some manufacturers' airbags protect the neck from extreme movement in a crash, but many lack this protection.

 Independent research found that current airbags are effective and provide significant impact protection, but only under 30 mph.
 Initial investigation by ADAC found: “Increased protection potential is primarily only effective in accidents up to 50 Km/h.”
 In 2019, Thierry Serre et al. published more in-depth research (involving not only impact tests on cadavers but detailed analyses of actual crashes involving riders wearing an airbag).
 They found that: “The airbag jackets seem to offer limited protection from a threshold speed which can be estimated to an impact around to 30-40 Km/h, but these speeds differ with the impact configuration.”